Sick-Love (album)

 Sick-Love is the debut remix album by V/Vm, an alias of English musician Leyland Kirby.
-Released in 2000, it samples and distorts several 1980s pop songs about love, distorting them to create a sinister atmosphere.
+Released in 2000, it samples several 1960s-1990s pop songs about love, distorting them to create a sinister atmosphere.
 The album is mostly unavailable physically because of copyright laws; V/Vm later released the similar album The Green Door.
 Met with a positive reception from music critics, the album and its single received airplay on various radio stations, achieving the NME title of single of the week.

 Composition

-Sick-Love comprises several covers of 1980s pop songs about love that are put through various sound effects, such as pitch shifting.
+Sick-Love comprises several covers of 1960s-1990s pop songs about love that are put through various sound effects, such as pitch shifting.
 Most of the songs are recognizable for those who have listened to them before; however, they are distorted to an extreme noise, though not as much as V/Vm's other album The Green Door.
-Artists and bands sampled include East 17, Bobby Brown, Billy Joel, Berlin, the Bee Gees, Elton John, Robbie Williams, the Beatles, John Lennon, Boyzone, and Yazoo.
+Artists and bands sampled include East 17, Bobby Brown, Billy Joel, Berlin, the Bee Gees, Elton John, Robbie Williams, The Beatles, John Lennon, Boyzone, and Yazoo.
 Other dance and disco tracks of the record feature new vocals or distortions of existing ones that make the original samples nearly unrecognizable.
 There are sound effects such as background buzz noises, saxophones with distorted notes, and growling vocals.

 The third track, "The Lady in Red (Is Dancing With Meat)", samples the song of same name by singer Chris de Burgh and distorts it with the intent of rendering it sinister.
 Its vocal drone is pitched down and distorted so as to sound akin to releases of the Raster-Noton record label.
 The following track, "I Need Lard" loops several lyrics of its original sample, "I Need Love" by rapper LL Cool J. In "Just the Way You Are XX", the sample is modified in order to become more mutant, while "A Perfect Moment" remakes the style of the English band Portishead.
 By "Take My Beef Away", sampling "Take My Breath Away" (June 1986) by Berlin, Kirby slows down the synth, making the chorus sound akin to a death wish.